ollls/netio/README.md

 # netio

-100% async JAVA NIO TCP and TLS interface for Cats Effects 3. <br>TCP operations are composed as AsyncIO with java.nio.channels.CompletionHandler and all TLS decryption/encryption operations are modeled as ZIO effects with javax.net.ssl.SSLEngine.
+100% async JAVA NIO TCP and TLS interface for Cats Effects 3. <br>TCP operations are composed as CATS Effect Async IO with java.nio.channels.CompletionHandler and all TLS decryption/encryption operations are modeled as ZIO effects with javax.net.ssl.SSLEngine.
 Refer to /test for examples.
 More documentation will be provided.